 Icon Records.
 David is listening to the final mix of "Precious" with a hopeless, dazed expression.
 Serge, on the other hand, is totally into the song.
 He's thrilled with the final mix and excitedly tells David it has platinum written all over it.
 He reminds David that they're meeting with Curtis Bray the following day...but David is getting very worried that Curtis will hate the song - as well he should be.
 Serge, however, is confident that the boss is going to love it.

 West Beverly High.
-A grim-faced Jeff hands Brandon $200...and Brandon takes the money, though he's disappointed by the paltry amount.
+A grim-faced Jeff hands Brandon $200...and Brandon takes the money despite being disappointed by the paltry amount.
 Jeff then warns him not to assault him again, and Brandon wryly tells him that he doesn't have to worry - the heat's on him.

 Ahn-drea begs Gil to consider accepting Dylan in his AP English class, now that he's suddenly committed to turning his academic life around.
 Gil is reluctant, but agrees to go into the hall to talk to him.
 He tells Dylan he'll talk to Mrs. Teasley about admitting him to his class, but first he has to agree to the conditions, which are: a) he can't cut class b) he has to do the work, and c) he'll think.
 Dylan confirms that he'll try his best to do all three.